 The Perkins Basic State Grant program is the principal source of dedicated federal funding for CTE, which helps build the capacity of secondary and postsecondary institutions to serve millions of students nationwide.
-In FY 2023, Perkins was funded at just \$1.44 billion, which remains hundreds of millions below the inflation-adjusted level from 20 years ago.
+In FY 2024, Perkins was funded at just \$1.44 billion, which remains hundreds of millions below the inflation-adjusted level from 20 years ago.

-We urge Congress to provide a \$400 million increase to the Perkins Basic State Grant program in FY 2024 to address this deficit and expand access to high-quality programs.
+We urge Congress to provide a meaningful increase in the Perkins Basic State Grant program for FY 2025.
 Increasing Perkins funding will help provide critical programs and supports to students in every congressional district, such as career counseling, dual enrollment, work-based learning, industry-recognized credentials, and more.